GaussianGuaicai/mizu/README.md

 # mizu

-An end-to-end Retrieval-Augmented Generation (RAG) workbench for visual and textual media. `mizu` lets you index folders of images, videos, and companion text files into ChromaDB, then explore them through a Gradio-powered web UI with multimodal search.
+An visual media RAG pipline that indexed tens of thousands of my images and videos. `mizu` lets you index folders of visual media files into ChromaDB, then explore them through a Gradio Web UI with multimodal search.

 ## Highlights

 - **Interactive UI** – single-page Gradio app with dedicated tabs for indexing new media and searching existing collections.
-- **Multimodal embeddings** – wraps the `jinaai/jina-embeddings-v4` model to embed text, still images, or sampled video frames.
+- **Multimodal embeddings** – wraps the `jinaai/jina-embeddings-v4` model to embed still images, or sampled video frames.
 - **Video-aware search** – extracts representative frames, preserves timestamps, and groups results per source video.
 - **HEIF/AVIF friendly** – transparently converts HEIC/HEIF/AVIF images for display while keeping the originals untouched.
-- **Optimized indexing** – asynchronous, batched ingestion with optional INT8 quantization and Flash Attention acceleration when the toolchain supports it.
+- **Optimized for mass indexing** – asynchronous, batched ingestion with optional INT8 quantization and Flash Attention acceleration when the toolchain supports it.

 ## Requirements

 - Python 3.12+
-- CUDA-capable GPU strongly recommended (Torch 2.7.0+cu128 is pinned in `pyproject.toml`).
-CPU-only execution is possible but considerably slower for embeddings.
 - Access to the Hugging Face model **`jinaai/jina-embeddings-v4`**.
 Accept the model license in your Hugging Face account before first use.

 Core dependencies are declared in `pyproject.toml` and include ChromaDB, Gradio, Transformers, Torch, OpenCV, BitsAndBytes, and pi-heif.